abhiruchikarwa/IRProject2019/src/phase1/task2/README.md

 ## Query Expansion
 This folder contains implementations for the two query expansion techniques:
 1. Query Expansion using Pseudo Relevance Feedback (QE-PRF)
-2. Query Expansion using Thesaurus (QE-T)
+2. Query Expansion using Thesaurus (QE-T) and,
+3. runner.py - contains code for running the retrieval again with the expanded queries

 ### Requirements for QE-PRF:
  - nltk (`pip3 install nltk`)
+ - make sure you have the `Query Expansion/` folder created at the same level as this file
 ### For running QE-PRF, do:
     `python3 queryexpansion_PRF.py`